ayaahmed2058/Mealio/README.md

 ![pic5](https://github.com/user-attachments/assets/2a743f83-9417-4bb4-b895-e3aa4bfd7136)

 🍽️ Overview
 Mealio is an Android application designed to help users **plan their weekly meals** effortlessly.
-With a seamless experience, users can **explore meal categories, search for specific dishes, receive meal suggestions, and save their favorite meals for offline access.**
+With a seamless experience, users can **explore meal categories, search for specific dishes, receive meal suggestions, and save their Star meals for offline access.**

 🔗 Powered by [TheMealDB API](https://themealdb.com/api.php).
 🛠️ Uses **Room Database** for offline storage and **Firebase** for authentication & data synchronization.